smb374/my-async-rs/book/src/layer/trd/hybrid.md

 implement a queue.

 The priority of a task is included in `FutureIndex`, called `sleep_count`.
-`sleep_count` will be increased eachtime a related `Waker` is woke by the `Reactor`, that is, the task had yielded for once.
-When tasks are loaded into the `hot` queue, it will use this count as each task's priotrity.
+`sleep_count` will be increased each time a related `Waker` is waked by the `Reactor`, that is, the task had yielded for once.
+When tasks are loaded into the `hot` queue, it will use this count as each task's priority.

 ## Structure

-The structure and the functions can be described by the follwoing diagram:
+The structure and the functions can be described by the following diagram:
 ![Hybrid Scheduler Queue](../../assets/Hybrid_Scheduler_Bright.png)

 The details can be found in the texts of the diagram.

 ## Modifications from `WorkStealingScheduler`

 This scheduler works pretty much the same as the `WorkStealingScheduler`, with some modifications.

 ### 1. `worker` queue

-The `worker` queue's type is replace by `TaskQueue` we defined:
+The `worker` queue's type is replaced by `TaskQueue` we defined:

 ```rust
 struct TaskQueue {
     cold: Ringbuf<FutureIndex>,